SubuMangu/Private-Chatbot-GPT4ALL/README.md

 ```

 Then, download the LLM model and place it in a directory of your choice:
 - LLM: default to [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
-If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.
+If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.If possible also download [ggml-model-q4_0](https://huggingface.co/Pi3141/alpaca-native-7B-ggml/blob/397e872bf4c83f4c642317a5bf65ce84a105786e/ggml-model-q4_0.bin)

 Create a `.env` file